TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Configuration
 ##### Requirements
-ccess to CIRCL Passive SSL is allowed to partners including security researchers or incident analysts worldwide.
+Access to CIRCL Passive SSL is allowed to partners including security researchers or incident analysts worldwide.
 [Contact CIRCL](https://www.circl.lu/contact/) if you would like access.